 To be considered for Victorian nomination, you must:

-• demonstrate exceptional talent through a record of significant achievements
+- demonstrate exceptional talent through a record of internationally recognised achievement in your field

 Victorian Government departments and agencies are authorised to identify and nominate individuals in their field of expertise for the National Innovation Visa.
 Fields may include research, innovation, entrepreneurship, the arts, sport, or other sectors of importance to Victoria.